scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_4.md

 You will be manually configuring the BFD configurations on *leaf-1* and *spine-1*.

-1. Next we'll manually enable/configure BFD on leaf-1 and spine-1

-2. SSH to leaf-1 and spine-1 and use docker exec to enable the BFD daemon:
+1. SSH to leaf-1 and spine-1 and use docker exec to enable FRR's BFD daemon inside the 'bgp' container:

 	```
 	docker exec -it bgp /usr/lib/frr/bfdd &